lhartigan15/LLO8200_updated/index.md

 Because our syllabus differs slightly from what's in the LMS, the gradebook calculations won't be entirely accurate.
 If you'd like to keep track of your current average, here is a tool to help you do so.
 This properly weights the various course elements (note that you'll need to put in some "estimated" grades to populate an average).
 * [Data Science Average Calculator](./Student Average Calculator.xlsx)

-The YAML headers conundrum...
+The YAML header conundrum...
 When you download an .Rmd file from this site, the YAML header will be removed (for some reason).
 Here is a sample header that you can reference when adding the header at the top of your .Rmd file.
 Remember, your header MUST begin on line 1 of your .Rmd file and the formatting must stay consistent in order for it to work (e.g., must begin with three dashes and end with three dashes).

 ![YAML header](./YAML_header.JPG)

 There are a multitude of resources re.
 RStudio and RMarkdown on the web.
 Here is where I'll save some of my favorites.